thsavage/REAL1-GC.3135-Real-Estate-Data-Science/README.md

 Please render using this [link](https://nbviewer.jupyter.org) by copying and pasting the URL for the notebooks.

-R Notebooks will be distributed through NYU Classes.
+R Notebooks for each class will be distributed through NYU Classes.